Peter W Swaan Ph.D., M.Pharm.

 John Gums Pharm.D., FCCP

-Dr. Gums is the Associate Dean for Clinical and Administrative Affairs in the University of Florida College of Pharmacy.
-He also serves as a Professor of Pharmacy and Medicine in the Departments of Pharmacotherapy and Translational Research and Community Health and Family Medicine at UF.
+Dr. Gums is the Executive Associate Dean in the University of Florida College of Pharmacy.
+He also serves as a Professor of Pharmacy and Medicine in the Departments of Pharmacy Education and Practice and Community Health and Family Medicine at UF.
 Gums received his undergraduate degree in pharmacy from the University of Wisconsin and his Doctor of Pharmacy degree from the Medical University of South Carolina.
 Subsequently, he completed a fellowship in Family Medicine at the Medical University of South Carolina.
 Dr. Gums joined the faculty at the University of Florida in 1985, and is actively involved in teaching in the colleges of Pharmacy and Medicine.
 He has received the Faculty Recognition Award from the College of Pharmacy and twice was selected as Teacher of the Year by the University of Florida, Department of Family Medicine.

 Jatinder Lamba Ph.D., M.Sc.